Summit Community Services Society

 Mandate

-• To provide a continuum of support services to groups including victims of crime and/or traumatic loss, seniors, underserved men and other individuals, children, families, and groups to address the widest possible range of needs.
+- To provide a continuum of support services to groups, including victims of crime and/or traumatic loss, seniors, underserved men and other individuals, children, families, and groups to address the broadest possible range of needs.

-• To lead the way in Early Childhood Education programming, staff support/development and innovations in care and support of families
+- To lead the way in Early Childhood Education programming, staff support/development and innovations in the care and support of families

 Values

-Summit Community Services Society’s work is founded in the belief that all people have the right to lead safe, healthy and productive lives.
+Summit Community Services Society’s work is founded on the belief that everyone has the right to lead safe, healthy, and productive lives.

-• Community Service: Providing services for anyone in need, with no stigma.
-Addressing critical gaps in community services so that no person is left behind.
+- Community Service: Providing services for anyone in need, with no stigma and addressing critical gaps in community services so that no person is left behind.

 Board of Directors